-- Summary Information section includes details on the number of VMs, average VM cost and total cost of VMs.
+- Details on the number of VMs and Business View groups, average VM cost and total cost of VMs.

-- Top 10 Most Expensive VMs section shows 10 most expensive VMs in terms of consumed resources, and provides cost of vCPU, vRAM and storage resources utilized by each VM.
+- The Top 10 Most Expensive VMs subsection shows 10 most expensive VMs in terms of consumed resources, and provides cost of vCPU, vRAM and storage resources utilized by each VM.

-- Business View Groups Cost chart shows the cost of VMs for Veeam ONE Business View groups included in the report.
+- The Business View Groups Cost chart shows the cost of VMs for Business View groups included in the report.
 This chart is available if you include Business View groups in the report scope.

 The report is intended for service providers that have flat fees on consumed virtual infrastructure resources.
-The report helps calculate the cost of resources that were utilized by each client or application owner for each hour, day or week, and bill the client or application owner accordingly.
+The report helps calculate the cost of resources that were utilized by each client or application owner for each hour, day or week, and bill the client or application owner according to allocated resources.